-Plan Courtion The Plan Valuation measures the NBPSPP's assets the Plan represents your pension, and the pensions of all the other members in the NBPSPP.
+The Plan Actuarial Valuation measures the NBPSPP's assets against its liability.
+The liability of the Plan represents your pension, and the pensions of all the other members in the NBPSPP.

 This measurement of assets against liability is called the Termination Value Funded Ratio.
-The Plan is considered 100% funded when it has enough assets to and more information, see effective January 1, 2022.
+The Plan is considered 100% funded when it has enough assets to cover all of its liabilities.
+The ratios for the past three years can be found to the right.